MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 # Description
 * We propose extending `CoreWebView2Environment` to include the `GetProcessInfosWithDetails` API.
-This asynchronous call returns the collectionof all `ProcessInfo`s running in this `ICoreWebView2Environment` except for crashpad process.
-This provide the same list of `ProcessInfo`s as what's providedin `GetProcessInfos`.
+This asynchronous call returns the collection of all `ProcessInfo`s running in this `ICoreWebView2Environment` except for crashpad process.
+This provide the same list of `ProcessInfo`s as what's provided in `GetProcessInfos`.
 Plus, this also provide the list of associated `FrameInfo`s running in the renderer process.
 Note that instead of providing the real time of `ProcessInfo`s like `GetProcessInfos`, this provide a snapshot of all `ProcessInfo`s.

-* We propose to add the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s running on the asscociated renderer process.
+* We propose to add the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s running in the asscociated renderer process.

 * We propose extending `CoreWebView2` and `CoreWebView2Frame` to include
 the `FrameId` property.
-This property represents the unique identifier of the frame running on this webview or webview frame.
+This property represents the unique identifier of the frame running in this webview or webview frame.

-* We propose extending `CoreWebView2FrameInfo` to include `FrameId` and `ParentFrameInfo` properties. `FrameId` is the same kind of ID as with frame ID in `CoreWebView2` and `CoreWebView2Frame`. `ParentFrameInfo` supports to retrive a frame's direct parent, parent frame in first level and parent main frame.
+* We propose extending `CoreWebView2FrameInfo` to include `FrameId` and `ParentFrameInfo` properties. `FrameId` is the same kind of ID as with frame ID in `CoreWebView2` and `CoreWebView2Frame`. `ParentFrameInfo` supports to retrive a frame's direct parent, corresponding parent frame in the first level and corresponding main frame.
 This also can be used to build the architecture of the frame tree with represent by `FrameInfo`.

 # Examples
 C++